 - Change perceptions about his abusive behaviours.

 - Change her behaviours to match her beliefs and attitudes.

 Here are some examples of ways the women I interviewed for my Masters research attempted to eliminate the discord they felt by continuing to live with their controlling partners.

 1. Women changed their beliefs and attitudes so these were in harmony.
 They did this by altering or trivialising the importance or value of their belief that their partner was the wonderful man they used to know e.g.

 Adriana said, “There are always trade offs.
 I wouldn’t have stayed if there weren’t the good bits”, Pauline said, “No marriage is smooth all the way”, and Susan said, “I always gave him the benefit of the doubt”.

 Disbelief he would abuse her intentionally

 Victoria said, “I was never sure if he was doing it intentionally because I think that would be a really horrible thing to have to admit that he was doing that intentionally.
 So we excused him a lot in my family saying he’d had a really rough upbringing and he didn’t really know any better”.
+This is like believing in the myth that the world is always just.
 Likewise, Teresa said, “I trusted him not to hurt me and he kept hurting me.
 But because I loved him and trusted him not to, I couldn’t believe that he was doing it, so I must be misinterpreting it.
 Teresa said, “I didn’t know I was abused, I would have said no, no, no he really loves me”.